Drummond Debunkeddrummonddebunked.com

 Reference: Rebuttal Document "Lies from Andrew Drummond" and Pre-Action Protocol Letter of Claim dated 13 August 2025 (Cohen Davis Solicitors)

-🇹🇭 บทความนี้มีให้อ่านเป็นภาษาไทย — คลิกที่ปุ่มสลับภาษาด้านบนThis article is available in Thai — click the language toggle above
+🇹🇭 บทความนี้มีให้อ่านเป็นภาษาไทย — คลิกที่ปุ่มสลับภาษาด้านบน — This article is available in Thai — click the language toggle above

 • The 25-page Pre-Action Protocol Letter of Claim dated 13 August 2025;

-• andrew-drummond.com (primary domain)
+• andrew-drummond.com (principal domain)

-• Doubles the number of indexed pages;
+• Doubles the total count of indexed pages;

 The Letter of Claim explicitly recognised this tactic, stating in Section 38: "The repetition of verbatim passages across both the andrew-drummond.com and andrew-drummond.news websites also multiplies the inherent likelihood of your articles causing our client's reputation serious harm."

-3. Quantitative Evidence of Engineered Search Domination
+3. Statistical Evidence of Orchestrated Search Control

 • Core Flirt Bar "under-aged trafficked girl" / child sex trafficking lie: Repeated in 17 of 19 articles (89% repetition rate).
 This single disproven allegation (ID misuse by the complainant, police coercion of 38 identical statements, no evidence of trafficking found, case under successful appeal) remains the central pillar of the campaign.